Finding a Top Financial Advisor Firm in Garden City, New York

 Flynn Zito Capital Management Background

 Founded in 2010, Flynn Zito Capital Management is owned by co-founders Douglas Flynn and Richard Zito.
-The firm employs five advisors, of whom three are certified financial planners (CFP), two are chartered financial consultants (ChFC), one is a chartered mutual fund counselor (CMFC) and one is a financial paraplanner qualified professional (FPQP).
+The firm employs a handful of advisors, of whom there are certified financial planners (CFPs), chartered financial consultants (ChFCs), chartered mutual fund counselors (CMFCs) and financial paraplanner qualified professionals (FPQPs).

 Flynn Zito Capital Management Investing Philosophy